mtli/ContextMenuCompile/README.md

 Visual Studio 2017 (all versions)

 ### Usage:
-1. Download the repo to a permanent location.
+1. Download the repo to a permanent location
 2. Run configure.cmd
 3. Import the generated install.reg